Pandaqi/Bombgoggles/mini_jam_164_idea.md

 DISCARDED:
 * I basically discarded the idea of the three elements having different ranges.
 (I also never actually implemented those for speed/lives/etc, only for ranged things.)

-## What can I do AFTER sending it in?